 An entity purchase plan is an arrangement where the business purchases life insurance on each of the co-owners.
 When one owner dies, the business uses the life insurance proceeds to purchase the business interest from the deceased owner's estate.

-The succession planning process is inevitably complex but to avoid ambiguity working through the process can help everyone involved.
+Succession planning is inevitably complex and challenging but to avoid ambiguity working through the process can help everyone involved.

 Please note: ILS World does not offer tax advice and would therefore recommend you obtain your own tax advice.
 If you require an introduction to a tax adviser we would be happy to assist.